Catapush/catapush-docs/MultiplatformSDK/MIGRATION_FROM_IOS_SDK.md

 ## 1. Replace CocoaPods with Swift Package Manager

-Remove the legacy pod from your `Podfile`:
+Remove the previous pod from your `Podfile`:

 ```ruby
 # Remove this line: